OpenMoonRay/openmoonray-docs/docs/scene-classes/display-filters/TangentSpaceDisplayFilter.md

         default: True

-        <p class="jekyll-theme-minimal scene-class-attr-comment">when on, encodes the output to clamped [0, 1] in the same manner as a normal map</p>
+        <p class="scene-class-attr-comment">when on, encodes the output to clamped [0, 1] in the same manner as a normal map</p>

     </p>